Securing your Wi-Fi router: Protect your home network

 Sort out your passwords and usernames

 The golden rule when it comes to router passwords and usernames is never to leave them as the default.
-Pretty much any password you come up with yourself (we're trusting you not to go with password123) is going to be better than the default password.
+Pretty much any password you come up with yourself (we're trusting you not to go with "password123") is going to be better than the default password.
 This is because, although it may look like a series of hard-to-guess letters and numbers, the chances are many other models of the same router will share that password, making it easy to find online.

-Turn off WPS, UPnP and remote access
+Turn off WPS, UPnP, and remote access

 For example, Wifi Protected Setup (WPS) was introduced as a way of making it easier to connect new devices to a wifi network.
 There may be a WPS button on the front of your router – the idea is that you press that button and a button on another device simultaneously and they connect automatically.
 But WPS has a bad reputation for being insecure and is particularly vulnerable to hackers using a brute force attack, which bombards a device with attempts at guessing usernames and passwords.

 Universal Plug and Play (UPnP) is a protocol designed to allow software and hardware to connect without the user having to manually configure the network.
-By disabling UPnP you may find you'll have to manually set up port forwarding in order to play certain online games or use applications such as Skype, but you'll make your network less susceptible to malware attacks or hackers being able to access your router remotely.
+By disabling UPnP, you may find you'll have to manually set up port forwarding in order to play certain online games or use applications such as Skype, but you'll make your network less susceptible to malware attacks or hackers being able to access your router remotely.

-Another simple step is to disabled remote access.
+Another simple step is to disable remote access.
 This is a feature that allows you to access your router's settings from outside your home.
 Ask yourself how often you will ever use this feature and whether it's worth the security risk.

 Turn off PING responses